fbpx

 ♬ original sound – The Disney Parkers

 You heard that right!
-The dolls in the attraction have to have yearly haircuts so that they don’t end up looking completely disheveled, and it’s not a joke.
-The dolls’ hair is made of yarn, and over the course of the year, humidity causes the yarn to stretch out, yielding the need for each doll’s hair to be cut and reshaped.
+The dolls in the attraction have to have yearly haircuts so they don’t end up looking completely disheveled, and it’s no joke.
+The dolls’ wigs are made of yarn, and over the course of the year, the Central Florida humidity causes the yarn to stretch out, yielding the need for each doll’s hair to be cut and reshaped.
 You can see a close-up of some of the dolls’ hair here:

 ‘it’s a small world’ Around the World: Magic Kingdom Park

-Yeah, I probably could have just kept living my life, not knowing this creepy little fact.
+Yeah, I probably could have gone on living my life happily without knowing this creepy little fact.

-@thedisneyparkers’ video also states that the dolls continue moving and dancing all night long, even after the music stops and the park closes, but we can’t confirm this.
-(If we’re being honest, we don’t really believe that music ever stops!)
+The video posted by @thedisneyparkers also states that the dolls continue moving and dancing all night long, even after the music has stopped playing, the park is closed, and Cast Members have returned home.
+If we’re being honest, though, we never really believed the music ever stops at this attraction.

 About Becky Burkett